EddyRivasLab/hmmer/README.md

 ```

 Executable programs will be installed in `/your/install/path/bin`.
 If
-you leave this argument off, the default prefix is `/usr/local`.
+you leave this optional `./configure` argument off, the default prefix
+is `/usr/local`.

 Files to read in the top-level source directory: